Gabriella439/slides/namespaced-debruijn/slides.md

 λ(x : Natural) → λ(y : Natural) → Natural/isZero (Natural/subtract y x) == False
 ```

-<sup>†</sup> You also have to resolve imports before β-reducing the expression
+<sup>†</sup> Technically, you also have to resolve imports before β-reducing the expression

 # Generalizing evaluation

 Morte and Dhall both "evaluate" an expression by:

 * β-reducing the expression
-* Pretty-printing the normalized expression
+* Pretty-printing the β-reduced expression

 Carefully note that this "generalized evaluation" works for arbitrary
 expressions

 You're not limited to evaluating expressions that return plain/inert data

-# Normalization example
+# More β-reduction examples

-Here are some examples of how normalization is more powerful than evaluation:
+Here are some more examples of how powerful β-reduction is:

 ```haskell
 ⊢ :let sum = https://prelude.dhall-lang.org/Natural/sum.dhall